billymaguire3/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  > A NFL football pick em' application where users battle with others to see who can make the most correct picks for the current week's NFL games
+  > A NFL football pick em' application where users battle with others to see who can make the most correct picks for the current week's NFL games.
-  > based on the point spread.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

   > Sports gambling has quickly taken over the sports industry.
-Sports fans are more interested than ever in which team is favored and which
+Sports fans are more interested than ever in which team will win and how much money they can win by predicting that team to win.
-  > teams can cover the spread to fill their pockets with extra money.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  >When a user visits the application they will have a chance to make their prediction picks public and show off how knowledgeable they are on  their favorite sport.
+  >When a user visits the application they will have a chance to make their prediction picks public and show off how knowledgeable they are on  the NFL.
 Their knowledge will be put to the test against their friends and family as they battle for bragging rights at the next gathering.
-The user must make a pick for each game schedules for the week and add to their point total for that week.
-While the games are happening on sunday, users will be able to join a chat room in the app and talk some smack or voice their support for others.
-Win or lose, the user will be itching to come back next week to defend or revenge last week's results.
+The user must make a pick for each game schedules for the week and the results of their picks will either add to their point total or keep them near the bottom for that week.
+While the games are happening on Thursdays,Sundays, and Mondays, users will be able to join a chat room in the app and talk some smack or voice their support for others.
+Win, lose, or middle of the pack, users will be itching to come back next week to defend or revenge last week's results.

 ## Problem ##
   > Describe the problem your product solves.

-  > This product solves the problem of not as much user-user interaction as possible while NFL games are happening live.
+  > Products similar to PickSitch do not have ways for users to connect and chat within the application.
+This product aims to solve the issue of just making picks and not logging back onto the application after all the game are over on Monday night.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  > While the games are live, users will be able to interact with each other through chat and keep up with how their picks are looking and who is leading the charge or hanging at the bottom of the pack.
+  > While the games are live, users are enccouraged to interact with each other on the chat field, where they will talk smack or provide support based on their's, their brother's or thier sister's picks, all while keeping up to date with the leaderboard.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  > "SpreadSeries will electrify you for the upcoming NFL week like never before!"
+  > "PickSitch will electrify you for the upcoming NFL week like never before!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  > Head on over to SpreadSeries.com, enter a username and a new name for each entry, and then jump right into making your selections and add your entry to the leaderboard and watch your points skyrocket.
+  > Head on over to PickSitch.com, where all you need to do to get started is enter a username and a new name for each entry.
+From there, jump right into making your selections and adding your entry to the leaderboard list and watch your name skyrocket to the top.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  > "SpreadSeries is super easy and fun!
-I like that I can connect with my friends living in different cities and compete with them each week."
+  > "PickSitch is super easy and fun!
+I like that I can connect and keep in touch with my friends living in different cities.
+We are able to chill and chat while we all watch from our own couch on Sundays."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

-  > Dare to dive in and prove you are the best spread picker in your clan!
+  > Dare to dive in and prove you are the best out there at picking the situation!
-  > Link --> SpreadSeries.com
+  > Link --> PickSitch.com